 If you do your Certificate IV TAE properly, then your skills and knowledge will be noticed.
 Your confidence and your competence will shine through.
 Your contribution to your employing RTO will shine in stark contrast to the other person who did not do their Certificate IV TAE properly.

 While they are struggling to write a learning outcome that makes sense, you are applying theories of learning to develop robust learning programs that reflect the needs of your students and the Training Package.

 While they are reading from yet another PowerPoint presentation, you are engaging your students in a range of learning activities that reflect the dimensions of competence.

-While they are struggling to apply what they learned while assessing someone make a cup of coffee or paper box, you are are assessing candidates in way that reflects the Rules of Evidence.
+While they are struggling to apply what they learned while assessing someone make a cup of coffee or paper box, you are assessing candidates in a way that reflects the Rules of Evidence.
 While they sit in self-conscious ignorance during a validation meeting, you are interrogating the integrity of the assessment process to ensure it meets the Principles of Assessment.

 While they are struggling to answer the questions posed by the visiting auditor applying ASQA’s new audit model, you are explaining clearly how your own actions contribute to your RTO upholding the Standards for RTOs (2015).